eyeofchaos/eocjsNewsticker/README.md

     * static: Regular usage (default)
     * ajax: Get contents with AJAX from a JSON file
   * source: AJAX source (URL)
-  * dataType:
-    * json: Regular JSON file from same domain (default)
-    * jsonp: JSONP from any source, can be cross domain
-  * callback: Used for jsonp (default: callback)
   * fetch: Use fetch method instead of jQuery ajax (default: false)
   * interval: Polling interval of the AJAX source (default: 120)
   * direction: